 “So you’re playing defense?”

-“No, most of the time I’m playing offense and I will play defense when Coach wants me too.
-I will learn defensive moves as we are taught how to cope with our opponents defenses.”
+“No, most of the time I’m playing offense and I will play defense when Coach needs me too.
+I’ll learn defensive moves because we’re taught how to cope with our opponents defenses.”

 “What position are you playing on the offense?”